ruthk11/drowsy-driver-detection/README.md

-# 🚗 Drowsy Driver Detection
+# 🚗 Drowsy Driver Detection System

 ## Overview
 This project uses deep learning to detect whether a driver is drowsy or alert using facial images.